 We need to know our own limitations; what we will happily accept from other people.
-We have to know what we stand for because without understanding ourselves, we’ll always be vulnerable to accepting everyone and everything, instead of saying No where we feel it’s necessary to say no.
+We must know what we stand for because without understanding ourselves, we’ll always be vulnerable to accepting everyone and everything, instead of saying No where we feel it’s necessary to say no.

 Get to trust your own instincts:

-We have to establish and trust our own instincts instead of trusting someone else’s.
-When we trust our own instincts we learn to recognise who is honest and trustworthy with us and who crosses the line and who doesn’t really care.
+We must establish and trust our own instincts instead of trusting someone else’s.
+When we trust our own instincts, we learn to recognise who is honest and trustworthy with us and who crosses the line and who doesn’t care.
 Our instinct is important if we are to maintain healthy boundaries.
 We must listen to ourselves and work instinctively, if we are to process certain situations accurately.